-A waterfall release strategy is when an EP or album has the appearance of being released gradually, with one track added at a time until the full release is made available when the final track is added.
+A waterfall release strategy is a music release method where an EP or album is presented as being released gradually.
+One track is added at a time until the full release becomes available once the final track is added.

 Because of track-linking, if the same WAV recordings / ISRCs for the previously released tracks are used on each new product, the stream counts will transfer over to each new version of your release as it appears on Spotify, meaning your play-counts across all versions count towards your overall stream count.